awalvie/lyceum/index/books/read/The-Night-Circus.md

 their denizens though is fantatstic.
 The evocative detail of what the circus smells, tastest and looks like makes it almost ethereal.
-It's assortment of dreamlike tents, coupled with a vibrant cast of unique performers taking the stage, I often found myself savouring them word for word, trying to imagine the picture the author creates, a balance between the real and the magical.
+It's assortment of dreamlike tents, coupled with a vibrant cast of unique performers taking the stage.
+I often found myself savouring the prose word for word, trying to imagine the picture the author paints, a balance between the real and the magical.

 The book (unsurprisingly) ends with a happily ever after.
 The final conversation of the book, trying to relay a message about the power of stories, fell flat on my rushed ears.
 It did however remind me to revist one of my absolute favorite nerdwriter videos[^1].

-I did get what I was looking for with this book, a way to get back into reading with something I didn't care too much about.
+I did get what I was looking for with this book though, a way to get back into reading with something I didn't care too much about.

 [^1]: [Neil Gaiman's Sandman: What Dreams Cost](https://www.youtube.com/watch?v=YhA0GVi_N4E)